DanielWinning/create-ts-app/README.md

 npx @dannyxcii/create-ts-app my-ts-app
 ```

-This will install `@dannyxcii/create-ts-app` globally and create a new boilerplate
+This will create a new boilerplate application called `my-ts-app` in your current
-application called `my-ts-app` in your current working directory.
+working directory.

-## Usage

-### Initial Setup
+## Initial Setup

 After running the installer, enter your project and run `npm install`: